The WhoCanFIxMyCar guide to Diesel Particulate Filter (DPF) cleaning

 Simply clean the valve using a carb cleaner solution and the warning light may disappear.

 There is nothing you can do if there is a problem with the sensors in your car, you will need to take it to a garage for repair.

-If you see smoke coming from the area which is a different colour than usual or if you can smell sulfur, try cleaning the immediate area when the exhaust is cool.
+If you see unusual smoke or if you can smell sulfur, try cleaning the immediate area when the exhaust is cool.

 |Average Cost of DPF Clean by Manufacturer|